pourinbubbly/playbeings/README.md

 <div align="center">

-💫 Built with passion for gamers and AI beings.
+💫 Built with passion for gamers and SVM.
 **Play smarter.
 Earn faster.
 Rule the leaderboard.**

 </div>